urbanriskmap/docs.petabencana/general/error_codes.md

 ## Error Codes

-Cognicity Server uses the standard [HTTP Status Codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to communicate errors together with a json formatted error message giving more information as to the root cause of the error.
+Petabencana uses the standard [HTTP Status Codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) to communicate errors together with a json formatted error message giving more information as to the root cause of the error.
 The main codes used are as follows:

 ### 4xx Errors